CosmWasm/cw-plus/packages/cw3/README.md

 ## Base

-The following interfaces must be implemented for all cw3 contracts
+The following interfaces must be implemented for all cw3 contracts.
+Note that updating the members of the voting contract is not contained here (one approach is defined in cw4).
+Also, how to change the threshold rules (if at all) is not standardized.
+Those are considered admin tasks, and the common API is designed for standard usage, as that is where we can standardize the most tooling without limiting more complex governance controls.

 ### Messages

-`Propose{title, description, msgs, expires}` - This accepts `Vec<CosmosMsg>` and creates a new proposal.
+`Propose{title, description, msgs, earliest, latest}` - This accepts `Vec<CosmosMsg>` and creates a new proposal.
 This will return an auto-generated ID in the `Data` field (and the logs) that can be used to reference the proposal later.

+Earliest and latest are optional and can request the first and last height/time that we can try `Execute`.
+For a vote, we may require at least 2 days to pass, but no more than 7.
-You can specify an expiration time/height in Propose, but this may be set automatically by the contract (overriding or just enforcing min/max/default values).
+This is optional and even if set, may be modified by the contract (overriding or just enforcing min/max/default values).

 Many implementations will want to restrict who can propose.
 Maybe only people in the voting set.
 Maybe there is some